-Summary of final rule determination
+Summary of draft rule determination

-The Australian Energy Market Commission (AEMC or Commission) has determined to make this final rule determination, and rule as made, in response to the Reliability Panel's (the Panel) rule change request regarding the expiry of the Reliability and Emergency Reserve Trader (RERT) and the Panel's requirement to review the RERT a year prior to its expiry.
+The Australian Energy Market Commission (AEMC or Commission) has determined to make a draft rule in response to the Reliability Panel's (the Panel) rule change request regarding the expiry of the Reliability and Emergency Reserve Trader (RERT) and the Panel's requirement to review the RERT a year prior to its expiry.

-The RERT is a mechanism under the National Electricity Rules (NER) designed to allow the Australian Energy Market Operator (AEMO) to procure additional reserves to ensure reliability and security of supply.
-The RERT acts as a safety net and is only used in emergencies where ordinary market mechanisms are unlikely to deliver adequate electricity supply to meet the demand of the market.
-To date, the RERT has not been exercised.
+The RERT is a mechanism under the National Electricity Rules (NER) which is designed to allow the Australian Energy Market Operator (AEMO) to procure additional reserves to ensure reliability and security of supply.
+The RERT acts as a safety net and is only used in emergency situations where ordinary market mechanisms are unlikely to deliver adequate electricity supply to meet the demand of the market.
+The RERT has not been exercised to date.